Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 **Transactions**

-In transactions in Substrate, key holders sign a<br/>_hash of the instructions_ when the instructions<br/>are longer than 256 bytes.
+In transactions in Substrate, key holders sign a<br /> _hash of the instructions_ when the instructions<br />are longer than 256 bytes.

 ---

 ## Database Keys

-**TwoX64** is safe to use when users (read: attackers)<br/>cannot control the input, e.g. when a<br/>database key is a system-assigned index.
+**TwoX64** is safe to use when users (read: attackers)<br />cannot control the input, e.g. when a<br />database key is a system-assigned index.

 **Blake2** should be used for everything else.